doc4d/docs/docs/Extensions/develop-components.md

 A component's ORDA classes are not available in its host project.
 For example, if there is a dataclass called Employees in your component, you will not be able to use a "cs.Mycomponent.Employee" class in the host project.

+#### Default namespace

+When a new component is [created from the host](#creating-components), a default namespace is automatically assigned to the component.

+The default namespace is the component's name, without characters that do not comply with [property naming rules](../Concepts/identifiers.md#object-properties), if any.
+For example, for a component named "My Component-2", the default namespace will be "MyComponent2".

 ### Hidden classes

 Just like in any project, you can create hidden classes and functions in the component by prefixing names with an underscore ("_").
 When a [component namespace is defined](#declaring-the-component-namespace), hidden classes and functions of the component will not appear as suggestions when using code completion.